StefanJelner/risland.js/README.md

 >
 > -- <cite>[Wikipedia - Event bubbling](https://en.wikipedia.org/wiki/Event_bubbling)</cite>

 In simpler words: If an event happens, all the parent elements get informed about that event.
 So actually you can also register an event listener on an elements parent and it also gets fired on the parent.
 There is one final problem: If a parent contains many child elements, how can you distinguish between those elements?
-The solution is simple: By using the `event.target` and the `closest()`-method, which uses a CSS selector and checks whether the element itself or any parent in the DOM fulfills that CSS selector.
+The solution is simple: By using the `event.target` and the [`Element.closest()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest) method, which uses a CSS selector and checks whether the element itself or any parent in the DOM fulfills that CSS selector.
 All you need to do is to give the elements unique classnames (or use a selector that clearly can distinguish the element from others).
 This concept is called event delegation.

 Event delegation can speed up applications significantly and also can save many `addEventListener()`-calls.
 Imagine you have a table with thousands of rows.
 Wouldn't it be much more convenient to check for a `mouseover` and `mouseout` on the `table` element itself - then distinguish the row that caused the event - rather than on each row?
 And is one event listener handling all by delegation not much faster than thousands of event listeners?